OmerOzbektas/FOPID-Temperature-Control-with-S-Curve-Reference/README.md

 ## System architecture

-I structured the project into clear layers:
+I organized the work into distinct layers:

-### Reference generation (`SCurveProfile`)
+### Reference Generation (`SCurveProfile`)
 - Where should the temperature go over time?
-- Produces smooth ramps instead of step jumps
+- It creates smooth ramps instead of step jumps

 ### Controller (`FOPID`)
-- Determines how the system tracks the reference
+- determines the system's method of tracking and monitoring the reference.

 ### Constraints (actuator realism)
-- Ensures the output is physically feasible
+- Ensures that the output is physically possible
-- Includes **saturation**, **rate limiting**, and **anti-windup logic**
+- Includes **saturation**, **rate limitation**, and **anti-windup logic**

-### Objective function (tuning)
+### Objective Function (tuning)
-- Converts control performance into a **single scalar score**
+- Translates control performance into a **numerical value**

 ---

 ## 1) Why the S-curve reference exists

-I avoid step references in temperature programs because they often cause:
+I try to avoid step references in temperature plans since they tend to:

 - the controller to **slam the actuator**
 - output saturation
-- increased overshoot risk
+- risk of overshoot
-- uncomfortable or unsafe temperature transitions
+- temperature transitions that are either uncomfortable or unsafe

-Instead, I generate an **S-curve profile** with:
+Instead, I create my **S-curve profile** with:

-- slow acceleration
+- Slow Acceleration
 - faster mid-ramp
 - smooth deceleration near the target